High-Efficiency spin-Seebeck Diode in an $\alpha'$-Borophene FM/Normal/FM Nanoribbon Junction: RESULTS AND DISCUSSION

-In this study, we have examined the power factor (PF) as a key attribute for assessing the efficacy of materials in thermoelectric device applications.
-The charge and spin PF as a function of the Fermi energy for different temperatures has been represented in Fig.~\ref{Fig8}.
-The maximum value of the charge (spin) PF is decreased and widens by increasing the temperature.
-As we mentioned in Eq.~\ref{Eq.23}, the spin Seebeck thermopower has an inverse relation with the temperature, thus by increasing the \textit{T}, the spin thermopower is reduced, so the PF also decreases by enhancing the temperature.
-The charge and spin PFs in the vicinity of $E_F = 0$ become larger where the thermoelectric effect is stronger in the range of -0.24 eV$<E<$0.
-Conversely, the charge and spin Seebeck thermopowers decrease as the inverse of T shows a decline in the power factors with temperature.
-Moreover, the spin PF of $\alpha'$-BNR is about four times greater than the charge PF, indicating that borophene has potential applications in spin thermoelectric devices.
-Finally, to reveal the high thermoelectric efficiency of $\alpha'$-BNR, we depicted the PF versus the Fermi energy for $\alpha'$-boron, graphene and silicene nanoribbons which is shown in Fig.~\ref{Fig9}.
-As seen, the charge (spin) PF of $\alpha'$-boron has the highest value 0.56 $\text{pW}/\text{K}^2$ (1.12 $\text{pW}/\text{K}^2$) among of all, and this is due to the existence of a band gap and high asymmetry between electrons and holes in the $\alpha'$-boron nanoribbon.
-These results confirm the superior application of $\alpha'$-BNR in thermopower nanodevices.
+Now, we study the power factor (PF) as a key attribute for assessing the efficacy of materials in thermoelectric device applications.
+The charge and spin PF as a function of the Fermi energy for different temperatures is represented in Fig.~\ref{Fig9}.
+The maximum value of the charge and spin PF decrease and widen by increasing the temperature.
+As we mentioned in Eq.~\ref{Eq.23}, the spin and charge Seebeck thermopowers have an inverse relation with the temperature, thus by increasing the \textit{T}, the spin and charge thermopowers reduce (see Fig.~\ref{Fig6}).
+This figure also clearly shows that the charge and spin PFs in the Fermi energy region -0.24 eV$<E_F<$0 become larger where the spin and charge thermopowers reache higher values (see Fig.~\ref{Fig6}).
+Moreover, the spin PF of $\alpha'$-BNR is nearly four times larger than the charge PF.
+This enhancement originates from the strong asymmetry in the spin-dependent electronic band structures, as illustrated in Fig.~\ref{Fig2}.
+Such a pronounced spin polarization around the Fermi level leads to a significant difference between the transport properties of spin-up and spin-down channels, thereby enhancing the spin thermoelectric response.
+Therefore, $\alpha'$-BNRs exhibit promising performance for applications in spin-based thermoelectric devices.